 - DG Enterprise and Industry/Unit B2.

-Extra-EU exports have strongly recovered and oscillate now around the levels of their former peak.
-Growth in intra-EU trade, internal demand and private consumption in contrast is less dynamic and lags behind, reflecting less dynamic overall output growth in Europe as compared to the rest of the world.
+Extra-EU exports are still above their former peak despite a small contraction in April.
+Growth in intra-EU trade, internal demand and private consumption is in contrast less dynamic and lags behind, reflecting slower overall output growth in Europe as compared to the rest of the world.

-Data on the fourth quarter of 2010 confirm that employment in manufacturing has been stabilising.
-Since the cyclical peak in 2008, manufacturing jobs have contracted by some 11.4%, broadly the same size as the current fall in output.
-The recovery of industrial output allowed for short-term working being largely phased out in industry, but the unemployment rate remains at a high level.
+Data on the first quarter of 2011 confirm that employment in manufacturing has stabilised.
+Since the cyclical peak in 2008, manufacturing jobs have contracted by some 11%.
+The unemployment rate remains at a high level, but some improvements are now also visible.